Business owners call for lifting all COVID-19 restrictions in Hermiston

 “If you’re afraid to get sick, stay home,” she said.
 “People who are healthy and not afraid should be able to go out and about.”

-Tricia Munoz, who runs Yo Country Frozen Yogurt with her husband and is also a medical transcriptionist, said she joined the Reopen Hermiston movement because she believes all COVID-19 restrictions need lifted.
+Tricia Munoz, who runs Yo Country Frozen Yogurt with her husband and is also a medical billing specialist, said she joined the Reopen Hermiston movement because she believes all COVID-19 restrictions need lifted.

 “I feel they’re just an overtaking by the governor, and she’s abusing her power and allowing small businesses to go under,” she said.